cdig/cd-module/README.md

 Afterward, we'll look at the network of systems that sit underneath — the [framework](#beneath-the-surface-the-framework).
 These systems extend cdFoundation, adding all sorts of special behaviour to your modules; from responsiveness, to score animations, to the HUD.

+In each of the sections, you can click on the title of the section to go to the source code for that item.
+Very handy, since the source code is the *definitive* documentation.

 # Skin Deep: The Standard Library

 Here's the markup for a typical page in a module.
 Below, we'll examine the components that make up the markup.

 ```html
 <cd-page id="my-amazing-page">